nopnop2002/Raspberry-ili9325/README.md

 ---

 # JPEG Decoder
 This project uses [this](http://elm-chan.org/fsw/tjpgd/00index.html) JPEG library.
 This can reduce the image to 1/2 1/4 1/8.

 ---

 # PNG Decoder
-This project uses [this](https://github.com/kikuchan/pngle) PNG library.
+I ported the pngle library from [here](https://github.com/kikuchan/pngle).
 This can reduce the image to any size.

 ---